massgov/openmass/tmp.md

 The principal roles involved are:
 - *Release Manager*.
 An engineer who owns the release process, and performs the shell commands and CI approvals that are needed to execute the release.
 - *Quality Approver*.
-This person is in charge of testing the release branch as a whole, and certifying it as ready for production.
+This person is in charge of testing the release branch as a whole and certifying that it is ready for production.
 This is a semi-technical role, usually performed by our Product Owner.

 ## Tuesday, 1pm
 A [scheduled trigger in our CircleCI config](https://github.com/massgov/openmass/blob/350566451f7158fb0099a56e875595eaa3d21ad5/.circleci/config.yml#L605-L614) automatically creates a [release branch](https://github.com/massgov/openmass/pull/700) from our mainline `develop` branch.
 We could have left this step for release managers to do manually, but this automation provides a vital non-technical functional - organizational discipline.
 Release managers are empowered and expected to reject all feature additions that want to merge after 1pm.
 Last minute merges are a threat to the stability of the site.
 We still have a fury of merges on Tuesday morning, but at least the afternoon is allocated to polishing the release branch before deployment to Production.